 Studio portrait of Carlysle Greenbrier dressed as a pilgrim, posed with a spinning wheel.
 She played the role of Priscilla in the play "The Captain of Plymouth."
-The performance took place in March of 1909.
+The performance took place at the school March 29-31, 1909.

 Progress card of Carlysle Greenbrier, a member of the Menominee Nation, who entered the school on November 16, 1908.